 Rafting is a good "white knuckle ride" and the Arve (here) and the Giffre (at Samoens) are popular local rivers.
 The Arve is cold!
 Further afield are the excellent Dranse (between Morzine and Lake Leman) and, in Italy, the terrifying Dora Baltea.
 If you can swim - give it a go.

-Either as a short 2 hour run or a full-day descent, complete with a picnic on a sandbank.
+Trips can be either a short 2 hour run or a full-day descent, complete with a picnic on a sandbank.
 It's a great, exciting, memorable experience.
 There are a wide variety of rafts, from the ubiquitous zodiac to one or two person inflatable kayaks.
 The smaller craft are more vulnerable.

 Find out about local activity companies.
 They offer a range of watery adventures from 2 hrs to several days and for both beginners and experts, eg: Rafting intro, Swimming the Arveyron, Water safety courses, Multi-activity adventures.
 Companies also offer rafting and kayaking on all the major rivers in the area.